annamsheets/PREDICT453_CaseStudy2/README.md

 # Note
 This isn't an official thing, it's just something I created to keep track of what I was using and make it easier to share. :) .
 Thanks for looking! --Anna

+Additional note:  If you're interested reading more about what went into this project, you can find the slides here: https://docs.google.com/presentation/d/1RC4oj9_ipD-ej31JdEo4JFKtVKAiWZIwWCU54WUfRB8/edit#slide=id.p4